syncfusion-content/extension-docs/Extension/Syncfusion-Updates/Essential-Studio.md

 Syncfusion provides the Extensions to update most recent version of the Essential Studio release.
 So that, you always get the latest features, fixes, and improvements by installing the latest version.

+I> The Syncfusion Check for updates extension is available from v17.1.0.32.

 You can check updates availability in Visual Studio, and then install the update version if required.

 1. Choose **Syncfusion** **->** **Check** **for** **Updates…** in the Visual Studio menu.